Questioning the Coverage-Length Metric in Conformal Prediction: When Shorter Intervals Are Not Better: Additional Details and Discussion

 \subsection{More Discussions}

-\textbf{Similarity between PT and method discussed in \citet{barber2020limitsdistributionfreeconditionalpredictive}.} In Section~\ref{sec:PT}, we mention the similarity between our PT method and the randomness discussed in \citet{barber2020limitsdistributionfreeconditionalpredictive}.
-While the mechanism in our work bears a structural resemblance to that in \citet{barber2020limitsdistributionfreeconditionalpredictive}, our motivation and conclusion are fundamentally different. \citet{barber2020limitsdistributionfreeconditionalpredictive} investigate the inherent trade-offs required to achieve conditional coverage, using randomization as a tool to explore theoretical limits.
+\textbf{Similarity between PT and method discussed in \citet{foygel2021limits}.} In Section~\ref{sec:PT}, we mention the similarity between our PT method and the randomness discussed in \citet{foygel2021limits}.
+While the mechanism in our work bears a structural resemblance to that in \citet{foygel2021limits}, our motivation and conclusion are fundamentally different. \citet{foygel2021limits} investigate the inherent trade-offs required to achieve conditional coverage, using randomization as a tool to explore theoretical limits.
 In contrast, our work focuses on the evaluation paradigm itself.
-We use PT not to achieve a desirable property~(like conditional coverage), but to demonstrate a failure mode of a widely-used metric~(average interval length).
-Our primary contribution is to highlight this pitfall and propose a remedy~(Interval Stability), a direction not explored by \citet{barber2020limitsdistributionfreeconditionalpredictive}.
+We use PT not to achieve a desirable property~(like conditional coverage), but to demonstrate a failure mode of evaluating CP methods primarily through coverage and average length.
+Our primary contribution is to highlight this pitfall and to propose Interval Stability as a complementary diagnostic for the specific run-to-run variability induced by algorithmic randomness.
+This diagnostic perspective is orthogonal to the conditional-coverage tradeoffs studied by \citet{foygel2021limits}.